Qubit-Fernand/GBS-MCMC/README.md

-# Efficient Classical Algorithms for Simulating GBS on Graphs
+# Efficient Classical Sampling from Gaussian Boson Sampling Distributions on Unweighted Graphs

-Code and data for our paper [Efficient Classical Algorithms for Simulating Gaussian Boson Sampling on Graphs](https://arxiv.org/abs/2505.02445).
+Code and data for our paper [Efficient Classical Sampling from Gaussian Boson Sampling Distributions on Unweighted Graphs](https://arxiv.org/abs/2505.02445).

 ## 👋 Overview

 Gaussian Boson Sampling (GBS) is a promising candidate for demonstrating quantum computational advantage and can be applied to solving graph-related problems.
-In this work, we propose Markov chain Monte Carlo-based algorithms to simulate GBS on undirected, unweighted graphs.
+In this work, we propose Markov chain Monte Carlo-based algorithms to sample from GBS distributions on undirected, unweighted graphs.
 Numerically, we conduct experiments on various graphs with 256 vertices, and show that both the single-loop and double-loop Glauber dynamics improve the performance of original random search and simulated annealing algorithms for the max-Hafnian and densest k-subgraph problems up to 10x.

 ## 💽 Usage